Refugee Resettlement Program

 Refugee Resettlement is a lifeline that the US provides for the most vulnerable refugees at a time of unprecedented global crisis:

 - The majority of refugees are hosted in developing countries; resettlement is a relatively modest – yet lifesaving – way for America to demonstrate its support for people fleeing persecution and the countries hosting them.

 - Resettlement also upholds America’s commitment for the interpreters, translators, cultural advisors, and others who have risked their lives to support U.S. military and diplomatic missions abroad, many of whom have since been targeted for this support.

 - Welcoming and hosting refugees sets a positive example for other countries to follow, helping to ensure pro-refugee policies in countries hosting the majority of refugees, thereby discouraging premature and unsafe return that only further cycles of violence, instability, and displacement.

 Refugees strengthen the economy:

-- While the primary purpose of refugee resettlement is humanitarian, it also has positive economic effects.
+- While the primary purpose of refugee housing refugees in America is humanitarian, hosting refugees in the US also has positive economic effects.